-I am grateful to be a student of the teachings of yoga which support deep inquiry and connection.
+I am grateful to be a student of the teachings of Yoga which support deep inquiry and remembrance.

 Quite likely the greatest impact on my understanding and approach to yoga thus far comes from a superb study of the Bhagavad Gītā with Kaya Mindlin through 2019-2020.
-I acknowledge the influence of western colonial perspective on my understanding of yoga, and am committed to continued study of the teachings of Yoga and Advaita Vedānta (non-duality).
+I acknowledge the influence of western perspective on my understanding of yoga, and am committed to continued study of the teachings of Yoga and Advaita Vedānta (non-duality).

-My practice and offerings are guided by personal experience of recovery from an eating disorder, head-on collision and addiction, as well as a social work background focused within the field of mental health and end of life support informs my perspective, as does ongoing study of therapeutic yoga through Ajna Yoga.
+My practice and offerings are guided by personal experience of recovery from an eating disorder, head-on collision and addiction.
+Social work experience centred in the field of mental health and end of life support informs my perspective, as does ongoing study of therapeutic yoga through Ajna Yoga.

-It is through my own unlearning, study and healing that I aspire to support you in your personal transformation.
+It is through my own unlearning, study and healing that I aspire to support you in your Yoga practice.